sandaruns2004/Full-ML-DL-CV-and-Data-Science-Roadmap/09-Transformers/03-BERT-And-Encoder-Models.md

 4. The network outputs a probability distribution over the entire English vocabulary for those masked positions.
 5. Calculate Cross-Entropy Loss against the original words (*"chef"*, *"meal"*).

-Because the network must guess the missing words, it is forced to deeply learn grammar, syntax, and world facts (e.g., chefs cook meals).
+Because the network must guess the missing words, it is forced to deeply learn grammar, syntax, and world facts.

 ---